Sussex Area of NAFAS – Constitution 2021

 g.
 The Executive Committee may form sub-committees or organise specific events if considered appropriate.
 The Chairman of any such sub-committee shall report to the Executive Committee.

 h.
-In the case of an equality of votes, the Area Chairman shall be entitled to a casting vote.
+In the case of an equality of votes, the chairman of the meeting (normally the Area Chairman) shall be entitled to a casting vote.

 a.
 Area Council shall nominate members to undertake the positions of, which may include, but not limited to, the following: